-A financial asset is classified in this category if the asset is held within a business model whose objective is met by both collecting contractual cash flows and selling financial assets.
+A financial asset is classified in this category if the asset is held for the intention of both collecting contractual cash flows and selling financial assets.

-Pembina's non-derivative financial liabilities are comprised of trade payables and other, dividends payable, loans and borrowings, and other liabilities.
+Pembina's non-derivative financial liabilities are comprised of trade payables and other, loans and borrowings, and other liabilities.